Last updated on September 24th, 2020

 Sandbars — Sandbars are slopes of sand on the bottom of the ocean close to the beach.
 Their tops, or crests, can be above or just below the water surface.
 Those with their crests below the surface are good places to fish.

-Troughs — Troughs, or sloughs, are the depressions in between the sand bar and the beach.
-You will notice them as the quiet, deep waters between the cresting waves of the sand bar and the cresting on the beach.
+Troughs, or sloughs, are the depressions between the sandbar and the beach.
+You will notice them as the quiet, deep waters between the cresting waves of the sandbar and the cresting on the beach.
 This quiet area in the surf is where you’ll want to fish.

 Rocks — The presence of rocks in the surf are more a thing of the U.S. West and Northeast coasts.
 As we head deeper south along the East coast, rocks are displaced by coral.
 Rocks are structures to fish that provide protection and food.
 Breaking waters around them also injure small fish, making them ideal spots in the surf to fish with lures.